pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analyzed and tracked.

-I will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
+We will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
 The solution to this problem is by recognizing facial emotions.

 ## Dataset Information

-I have built a deep learning model which detects the real time emotions of students through a webcam so that teachers can understand if students are able to grasp the topic according to students' expressions or emotions and then deploy the model.
+We have built a deep learning model which detects the real time emotions of students through a webcam so that teachers can understand if students are able to grasp the topic according to students' expressions or emotions and then deploy the model.
 The model is trained on the FER-2013 dataset .This dataset consists of 35887 grayscale, 48x48 sized face images with seven emotions - angry, disgusted, fearful, happy, neutral, sad and surprised.
 Here is the dataset link:-  https://www.kaggle.com/msambare/fer2013

 ## Dependencies